hunterbaxter/website/content/blog/usingrss.md

 [RSS = Really Simple Syndication](https://en.wikipedia.org/wiki/RSS).
 RSS essentially creates a custom newsfeed of content from subscribed sites in a platform-agnostic way.
 So, instead of checking every site one wants updates from, one checks a single place.
-Only viewing an RSS feed reader can drastically reduce the time one spends online.
+Only viewing an RSS feed reader can drastically reduce the amount of time one spends online.
 One might ask, "Isn't an RSS feed just a social media feed?"
 Yes, it is theoretically the same.
 However, you have pure control with RSS, unlike modern social media providers.